 - Case studies area - important to show the success you’ve had previously so that customers can see how you've completed projects in the past

-You might be thinking that seems expensive but don’t forget the strategic element of website production so factor in the costs of collaborative workshops, wireframes and revisions, plus the project management and extra services such as setting up Google Analytics, integrating CRMs, linking form submissions to email marketing software, professional content writing and SEO and so much more!
+You might be thinking that seems expensive but don’t forget the strategic element of website production so factor in the costs of collaborative workshops, strategy, wireframes, design, development and revisions, plus the project management and extra services such as setting up Google Analytics, integrating CRMs, linking form submissions to email marketing software, professional content writing, SEO and so much more!

 These all add up in price, so having an idea of your website requirements before approaching an agency is crucial.
 It's all too easy to underestimate website costs if you don’t understand the requirements.